opencog/atomspace/opencog/opencl/Design.md

    write() {
       Using the selected recipient, create a cl:Kernel.
-      Call cl::Kernel::setArgs() in th kernel to establish the connetion.
+      Call cl::Kernel::setArgs() in th kernel to establish the connection.
       Call cl::CommandQueue::enqueueNDRangeKernel() to perform send )